jbevemyr/bastu/README.md

 The solution is built around three main hardware components,

 * a Raspberry PI (version 2)
-* one or two 25A 240VAC solid state relays (Crydom D2425)
+* one or two 25A 240VAC solid state relays: Crydom D2425 (for one phase) or Crydom D53TP25D (for three phase)
 * a I2C - 1wire temperature sensor (Dallas DS18B20)

 with a few supporting components detailed below.